Former PM Vajpayee proved during his tenure how stable govts can be beneficial: Adityanath | Politics

 - India

-He was addressing the 'Atal Geet Ganga Programme' organised on the eve of the former prime minister's birth anniversary here.
+He was addressing the 'Atal Geet Ganga Programme' organised on the eve of the former prime minister's birth anniversary here on Sunday.
 Adityanath said Vajpayee laid the foundation of schemes benefiting the poor and significant infrastructure projects.

 ''Former prime minister Vajpayee proved during his tenure how stable governments can be beneficial for the country.
 The tradition continues today.
 Even while working for a long time, one can serve the people with values, ideals, and dedication...
 Whether on domestic or international fronts, Atal Bihari paved the way for the country's growth,'' he said.